MichaelCurrin/dev-cheatsheets/cheatsheets/ci_cd/github_actions/gh_pages.md

 Notes:

+- More emojis: ⚙️🧱
 - If you're using actions/checkout@v2 you must set persist-credentials to false in most cases for the deployment to work correctly.
 - See [Access token](access_token.md) guide.
+- The branch is required.